lilott8/oracle-pg/graphs/cycle/README.md

 ## Pre-load Setting

-For pre-loading the graph into Graph Server, add these two entry to `pgx.conf`.
+For pre-loading the graph into Graph Server, add these two entry to `conf/pgx.conf`.

     {